josephcslater/Introduction_to_Python/README.rst

 - Go to `the repository for this class in your web browser`_.
 - You should be able to see a green button that says ``Clone or Download``. ``Clone`` is much better.
 This will allow you to update it in the future.
 Download means you reorganize each time.
 I suggest you create a folder ``GitHub`` in your Documents folder.

-`What will be covered`_?
-The rest will happen in class!

 If we have time, we will learn a little Bokeh